Burak-Ozgur/DietApp/README.md

-During our educations as becoming full-stack developers, we have developed a windows form application using entity framework and SSMS.
+During our education for becoming full-stack developers, we have developed a windows form application using entity framework and SSMS.